What is working capital management?

-Working capital management – defined as current assets minus current liabilities – is a business tool that helps companies effectively make use of current assets and maintain sufficient cash flow to meet short-term goals and obligations.
-By effectively managing working capital, companies can free up cash that would otherwise be trapped on their balance sheets.
-As a result, they may be able to reduce the need for external borrowing, expand their businesses, fund mergers or acquisitions, or invest in R&D.
+By improving the way they manage working capital, companies can free up cash that would otherwise be trapped on their balance sheets.
+As a result, they may be able to reduce the need for external borrowing, fuel growth, fund mergers or acquisitions, or invest in R&D.

 Companies need to have enough cash available to cover both planned and unexpected costs, while also making the best use of the funds available to fuel growth.
 This is achieved by the effective management of accounts payable, accounts receivable, inventory, and cash.

 Working capital in financial management is defined as current assets minus current liabilities, meaning it can be calculated simply by subtracting current liabilities from current assets.
-That means that the working capital formula can be illustrated as:
+The working capital formula can therefore be illustrated as:

 Working capital = current assets – current liabilities